adeleke123/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. Count that word -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 16. What's next? -> Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17. I hate bins -> Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+18. Letters only please -> Display all lines of the file /etc/ssh/sshd_config starting with a letter.